Kalvinci/CS6888_Project/README.md

 - Sample JSONFILE can be found under `/tests` folder

 ## Experiments
-The experiments can be repeated by running the `fl.py` and `baseline.py` on each of the test json file except `test0.json` under `/tests` folder.
+The experiments can be repeated by running `fl.py` and `baseline.py` on each of the test json file except `test0.json` under `/tests` folder.